ashishraghav/nl_lab/README.md

-# An NLP workshop - Categorizing tweets into relevant or non-relevant
+# An NLP workshop - Categorizing tweets into relevant or non-relevant.
+Updtaed by ahish

 adapted from https://github.com/hundredblocks/concrete_NLP_tutorial.git